holgerbrandl/joblist/README.md

 ```

-Submit some jobs with busb as you're used to and use jl for blocking and monitoring and final status handling:
+Submit some jobs with bsub/sbatch as you're used to and use jl for blocking and monitoring and final status handling:
 ```
 bsub "echo foo" | jl add
 bsub "echo bar" | jl add